Skip to main content

 elb('walker run', { group: 'gr0up1d' });

 (Re-)initializes event listeners on one or multiple target elements.
-Can be used e.g., asynchronously loaded content like newly added products in a category list or a wizard.
+Can be used e.g., asynchronously loaded content like newly added products in a category list or within a wizard.

 elb('walker init', element); // or an array of elements